Coderockr/vitrine-social/.github/PULL_REQUEST_TEMPLATE.md

-# Este PR é relacionado a qual issue?
+# This PR is connected to a issue?

 connected to #

-## Este PR precisa de atenção especial em algum detalhe?
+## This PR needs some special attention?

-Caso positivo descreva aqui
+If needed describe here